Tyson suspends Iowa plant managers amid virus betting claim

 “If these claims are confirmed, we’ll take all measures necessary to root out and remove this disturbing behavior from our company,” Banks said in a statement.

+Banks said the accused managers have been suspended without pay.
+He traveled to Waterloo on Thursday to explain the company’s response to workers, who were dismissed early from the first shift, Tyson spokesman Gary Mickelson said.

-Banks said the accused have been suspended without pay.
-A spokesman for the Arkansas-based company said it would not release their names during the investigation by Holder, who served as attorney general for six years under President Barack Obama.
+Mickelson said the Arkansas-based company would not release the names of those suspended during the investigation by Holder, who served as attorney general for six years under President Barack Obama.

 Tyson has faced a backlash over recently amended wrongful death lawsuits in which plaintiffs’ lawyers allege that Waterloo plant manager Tom Hart “organized a cash buy-in, winner-take-all betting pool for supervisors and managers to wager on how many employees would test positive for COVID-19.”